 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

-On-campus housing is guaranteed for UG exchange students.
+On-campus housing is guaranteed for UG exchange students, as long as you apply by the application deadline.
 Upon acceptance as an exchange student, you may apply online for on campus housing through the NTU Exchange Portal prior to the stipulated closing date.
 Students are allocated randomly and requests for specific types of rooms would be determined on a case by case basis.
 Requests for specific roommates or preferred halls are not allowed.
 For more information on housing options, please see http://www.ntu.edu.sg/has/Undergraduate/Pages/index.aspx.

 The university does not offer or manage any off-campus housing.
 Housing Services, however, maintains an online Off Campus Accommodation System (OCAS) to assist students with their search for off-campus housing.
 OCAS is a listing of housing options available for rent.
 For more information see http://www.ntu.edu.sg/has/Off-Campus/Pages/index.aspx.